Antique firearms: Categories

-Many antique smokeless powder cartridge firearms from the 1890s can still compete satisfactorily in target shooting events alongside their modern counterparts.
-British shotguns made between 1861 and 1890 represent some of the finest examples of custom gun making from Europe.
+Many antique smokeless powder cartridge firearms from the 1880s and 1890s can still compete satisfactorily in target shooting events alongside their modern counterparts.

 Collectibility

 Antique cartridge firearms are highly sought by collectors and shooters.
 This trend began in the 1950s, as before World War II antique firearm collecting was not very popular.

 Collecting grades differ between modern firearms and antiques due to their age.
 For example, a modern firearm retaining 90% of its finish may be considered "Very Good" condition, yet an antique firearm can be classed the same as having 80% of its finish.

 Prices

 Given their scarcity, the prices of antique firearms have steadily risen.
 Some highly desired brands such as Colt and Winchester Repeating Arms Company have tripled or quadrupled in value in recent years.
 Current prices are best monitored by comparing prices at gun shows, auctions, websites, and by checking references such as "The Blue Book of Used Gun Values."
 Collectors also find gun auction catalogs, along with their accompanying "prices realized" sheets, particularly useful.
 Some auction houses, such as James D.Julia, publish photos, descriptions, and realized prices on their websites.
 Having provenance can greatly improve prices.
 The three main criteria for value are: rarity, condition, and provenance.